Interact with dolphins at Dolphinaris Arizona, right here in Scottsdale near Phoenix, Arizona!

 MAKE FRIENDS FROM ANOTHER WORLD

-Here’s your chance to swim with bottlenose dolphins while learning more about these playful creatures.
+Here’s your chance to interact with bottlenose dolphins while learning more about these playful creatures.
 Our trainers will guide you into shallow water where you’ll become acquainted with the dolphins through fun yet informative encounters.
-More adventurous swimmers can venture into deep water to watch our dolphins perform their most athletic moves underwater.
+For the more adventurous, you can venture into deep water to watch our dolphins perform their most athletic moves underwater.
 Or you can be a trainer for a day and go behind the scenes to participate in the world-class care at Dolphinaris Arizona.
 Those who prefer to remain dry can enjoy an encounter from land instead.
 At Dolphinaris Arizona, you can interact with amazing dolphins, either from the comfort of dry land or in the water.
 Dolphinaris AZ is a great thing to do in phoenix with kids, and amazing adventure for adults, too.

 The Desert Connection